 I can distinctly remember that we thought that New Urbanist principles were quite good.
 And they were especially applicable to infill in existing urban areas, where public transportation was good, and where the city services were nearby.
 But in many of the new built New Urbanist developments—while those might look like the good old days, and might be called walkable—there would be three cars hidden behind the porch, somewhere, because all of the pre-conditions for people-oriented cities would not be available in American suburbs.
 You could not dream up a streetcar and light rail, so many of these new settlements were somewhat isolated in the deep sea of suburbia.

-I found a great quote of your on your website the reads: “First life, then spaces, then buildings.”
+I found a great quote from you on your website the reads: “First life, then spaces, then buildings.”
 Can you explain that progression?

 Maybe I shall start with the modernist movement.
 Let’s take Brasilia as an example.
 That city looks fantastic from an airplane.
 It’s a big eagle.
 The head of the eagle is the parlament.
 The wings are the residential units.
 The neck is the various ministries for the administration.
 It’s as if Brasilia was conceived from an airplane, where they just moved around the various pieces and volumes on the model until they created a nice composition.
 There was no one on the ground, looking at how the spaces worked between these volumes.
 In the old cities, we have spaces; in the modernistic cities, we have left-over spaces.
 They put down the buildings first.
 Then they asked landscape architects to tidy up, and then they looked out the window to see if there were any people enjoying these leftover spaces, only to discover that there were none.
 I call this the Brasilia Syndrome.